percona/percona-monitoring-plugins/docs/cacti/unix-templates.rst

 Installation
 ============

-Once the :ref:`cacti_ssh_setup` is working, no special installation is necessary for most of the graphs.
+Once the SSH connection is working, no special installation is necessary for most of the graphs.

 *The disk I/O graphs are special*.
 Each graph requires that you specify the